AppliedAcousticsChalmers/ambisonic-encoding/Readme.md

 If you execute the scripts then the microphone signals from [this recording](https://youtu.be/95qDd13pVVY?t=58) will be encoded into 7th-order ambisonics and stored in the file `out_ambisonics.wav`, which is the same file that is mentioned above (it is getting overwritten).
 Start Reaper after computing the signals so that it loads the updated ones.
 The binaural preview will be stored in `out_ema_binaural.wav`.

+We will shortly provide a MATLAB implementation of eMagLS for EMAs.

 ## License
 The content of this repository is licensed under the terms of the MIT license.
 Please consult the file LICENSE for more information about this license.